Guide To Emergency Preparedness

 (The listed amounts are for 1 person)

-The meals that I have specified will provide about 1600 calories/day.
-That should be enough to keep you alive and healthy, but you will not be able to hike long distances or perform hard work every day.
+The meals that I have specified will provide about 1700 calories/day.
+That should be enough to keep you alive and healthy, but it's unlikely you'll be able to hike long distances or perform hard work every day, especially in cold temperatures.
 To further break down the nutritional details, 1 day of rations will provide:

-The sodium level is high (very close to the tolerable upper limit), but canned food is very difficult or impossible to find with low sodium.
-Try to get low sodium items.
+Canned food is very difficult or impossible to find with low sodium.
+Try to get low sodium items whenever possible.
 Too much salt will dehydrate you, and clean water may be in short supply.
 Get the mixed fruit in heavy syrup, the extra calories will help.
 You may want to consider the tuna that comes in pouches with added flavors.
 It costs more but since I can barely stand the wretched taste of tuna, it's worth it.
 Avoid brown rice or whole wheat pasta.
 They have natural oils that will shorten their shelf life.
 Most cans have peel off tops, but if they don't it's a good idea to keep a cheap can opener with your kit.
 Food should not be stored in the can.
 After you open it - eat it.
 Paper labels can fall off cans so it's a good idea to label the contents and date of purchase on each can with permanent marker.

 Nutrition bars are a good option due to the convenience and good nutritional profile.
 I recommend you add several to your kit.
 They're much more portable than canned foods, so they'll make it easier to relocate.
 The downside to nutrition bars are price and shorter shelf life.
 They cost about $1.25 each and only last about 1 year.
 Try to find them on sale and as fresh as possible - probably impossible because they generally only go on sale to get rid of older bars.
 Clif Bars seem to receive the highest reviews.
 They taste good and are all natural so they are good for you.
 Builder bars have extra protein.